 You now have a working app with a dashboard page that lists your site’s business locations, and a button for editing the hours of operation.

-After testing your app and seeing that it works as expected, you can create a preview of your app, build your app, create and manage app versions, and publish your app.
+After testing your app and seeing that it works as expected, you can create a preview of your app, build your app, release and publish your app.